 - The first is to ensure that employees across the Community Planning Partnership recognise that gender-based violence in all its forms is not acceptable.

-- The second strand is focussed on awareness raising, ensuring that everyone knows that violence is unacceptable.
+- The second strand is focused on awareness raising, ensuring that everyone knows that violence is unacceptable.
 We will ensure that everyone has access to a range of information, enabling them to challenge attitudes should they feel they need to.

 - Finally, prevention will be targeted at both the perpetrators and victims of domestic abuse, ensuring that they recognise that violence in any form is unacceptable and that they know how and where to access services should they require them.